 It is safe to say that vegan guests will not go hungry at the Sofitel Legend Hanoi Metropole Hotel, with plenty to choose from and a staff team that are eager to be of assistance.

 The bathroom amenities were from ‘Les Notes de Lanvin’ and we have been unable to find out if they are suitable for vegans meaning we used our own.

 Our delightfully comfortable bed included feather pillows but as with any property of this class there was of course a pillow menu.
 It included vegan friendly options such as synthetic, cotton and ‘Skin of Green Bean’ which is made from 100% bean husks and certainly one of the most vegan sounding pillows we’ve ever heard of!

 If time allows head to ‘Le Spa du Metropole’ for a relaxing and indulgent treatment, the products are supplied by a number of producers including Sothy’s who don’t test on animals but we were not able to ascertain whether the products contained any animal derived ingredients.
-There were numberous vegan friendly massages availabe too.
+There were however numerous vegan friendly massages available!

 The Vegan Food Quest Verdict:

-The Sofitel Legend Metropole Hanoi is a true legend in every sense and when you check in here it is impossible not be be taken back in time through the historic past of this fine hotel where you can expect classic service and style during your stay.
+The Sofitel Legend Metropole Hanoi is a true legend in every sense of the word; when you check in here it’s impossible not be be taken back in time through the historic past of this fine hotel where you can expect classic service and style during your stay.